Context of Ways of Knowing, Bare Perception

 Bare Mental Cognition

-What’s interesting here, which is different from our Western cognition theory, is that we don’t speak about consciousness as a whole; we make quite separate divisions of eye consciousness, ear consciousness, nose consciousness, tongue consciousness, body consciousness, and mind consciousness.
+What’s interesting here, which is different from our Western cognition theory, is that we don’t speak about consciousness as a whole; we make quite separate divisions of eye consciousness, ear consciousness, nose consciousness, tongue consciousness, body consciousness and mind consciousness.
 We don’t have a word that is generally used for all of them.
-I mean, you do have a word, but that’s not really how it’s presented.
+I mean, we do have a word, but that’s not really how it’s presented.
 Even when the word that we translate as “consciousness” is used, it’s never presented as one thing.
 There are always these divisions, different types.

 Yogic Bare Cognition